Optare Spectra

 In November 2001 a deal was struck to exchange 10 Reading Optare Excels (951-60) for 6 Optare Spectras from Eastbourne Buses.
 Allocated fleet numbers 708-13 the Spectras arrived in reverse order.
 The first to arrive 713 arrived wearing only Reading base colours and had temporary DayTrack/NightTrack vinyls instead of Reading Buses ones until February 2002 when more of the new low floor Spectras dedicated to the service had been delivered.
 The second, 712 arrived in full DayTrack/NightTrack livery and is seen below at Great Knollys Street on 23rd November 2001 in this state, a few days before the launch of the NightTrack and DayTrack services.
 Then in February it was painted back into ordinary Reading livery.
 Thanks to Paul Hilton for this photo.

-Here is 710 in service on 9th April 2002:
+710 is seen below on service 36 on 9th April 2002:

 In December 2002 708, 709, 711 and 712 received new Bright-Tech "Light-Tech" displays, and by February 2003 710 and 713 also had them.